asariprado/PyAtoms/README.md

     ```
 ## Known issues

 The most recent version of Matplotlib (3.5.1) on Mac OS systems creates figures with overly large fonts.
-To correct this, AtomSimulator detects the user's operating system and version of Matplotlib and corrects the fonts and figure properties "by hand."
+To correct this, PyAtoms detects the user's operating system and version of Matplotlib and corrects the fonts and figure properties "by hand."
 We are monitoring this for a better permanent fix.

 ### For windows users:
 - Make sure python is installed and that its path is set in your environment